-Each of the Directors (including non-executive Director and independent non-executive Directors) has entered into a new service contract with the Company on 7 March 2024.
+Each of the Directors (including non-executive Director and independent non-executive Directors) has entered into a new service contract with the Company on 7 March 2024 (or on 28 February 2025 for the case of Ms. Cao Xue, Mr. Tian Kehan and Mr. Jin Yiting).
 The principal particulars of these service contracts are (a) for a term commencing from their respective effective date of appointment until the day on which the next general meeting of the shareholders for re-election of Directors is held, and (b) are subject to termination in accordance with their respective terms.
 The service contracts may be renewed in accordance with our Articles of Association and the applicable rules.